-It is common for disabled Veterans to receive monthly compensation for disabilities they have endured because of their time in the service.
+All disabled Veterans should receive monthly compensation for disabilities caused by their time in the service.
 When they claim a disability through the VA, they will usually get a rating that determines the monthly amount they will receive.

-However, sometimes, Veterans have dependents who also need assistance.
-Some Veterans have children who suffer disabilities, both physical and mental.
-Because of this, extra benefits exist for Veterans who have disabled children.
+Veterans with dependents who need assistance are entitled to additional benefits.
+Veterans with children who suffer disabilities, both physical and mental can get an extra benefits to help care for those children.

 This article will go over the information every Veteran needs to know about helpless child benefits.
 This will help ensure that not only are you covered by the VA but so are your children.

-The helpless child benefit is a monthly compensation given in addition to your service-connected disability.
+The helpless child benefit is a continuation of dependent benefits beyond the child’s 18th birthday.
+This is monthly compensation given in addition to your service-connected disability.
 Specifically, it is for those who have children who cannot be self-sufficient.

 Because this is an additional monthly compensation, one must meet certain criteria to qualify for the additional benefit.
 For one, the child must be a child of a Veteran.
 From there, the child must be 18 years or older, have been diagnosed with a physical or mental disability before the age of 18 that leaves them permanently disabled, and be currently disabled.